 There is a reason for this.
 According to Falcone, the surest way to lose the battle against the Mafia is to underestimate it.

-Despite what many would argue, it is not a bunch of thugs with the intelligence of a caveman.
+Despite what many argued in those times, it is not a bunch of thugs with the intelligence of a caveman.

 In his conversations with repentant mafiosi, time and again, Falcone has been amazed at their intelligence.
 In his bad moments, he even felt that the mafiosi were the only truly rational creatures in the modern world.